Sage-Bionetworks/aws-infra/README.md

 automatically run on every commit.
 Alternatively you can manually execute the validations by running `pre-commit run --all-files`.

-We have setup [taskcat](https://github.com/aws-quickstart/taskcat) to test that the shared cloudformation templates can actually deploy resources to our AWS accounts.
-The test runs in our Admincentral account.
-We only validate on `us-east-1` region.

 ## Continuous Integration
 We have configured the CI to deploy CF template to a public S3 bucket on the AWS Admincentral account.
 The purpose is to allow us to share those templates.